docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

 content within that element.
 This value overrides the default margin settings (no margins for most element types, 6 pixels at each edge for `iconbutton`).

-- For `iconbutton`, the margins value controls the padding between the button’s frame and its title and icon image.
+- For `iconbutton`, the margins value controls the padding between the button's frame and its title and icon image.
 - For other element types, `margins` controls the padding between the imaginary border surrounding the union of the bounding boxes of the title and graphic object, which makes the space occupied by